ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 - : int = 1000000
 ```

-This is how List.length is [implemented in the standard library](https://github.com/ocaml/ocaml/blob/trunk/stdlib/list.ml).
+This is how `List.length`` is [implemented](https://github.com/ocaml/ocaml/blob/trunk/stdlib/list.ml) in the standard library.

 In the `naive_length` function, the addition is performed after returning from the recursive call.
 To do that in that order, all recursive calls must be recorded.
-This is the role of [_call stack_](https://en.wikipedia.org/wiki/Call_stackcall).
+This is the role of the [call stack](https://en.wikipedia.org/wiki/Call_stackcall).
 Each recursive call pushes a _stack frame_ on the call stack.
-When the call stack become too large, the stack overflow exception is raised.
+When the call stack becomes too large, the stack overflow exception is raised.

 In the `length` function, the addition is performed before the recursive call.
 In that order, there is nothing to do after the recursive call, which renders the call stack useless.
 The OCaml compiler detects such functions and generates code which is not using a call stack.
 This code is smaller, faster and likely to consume less memory.